10 Best Marketing Resource Management Software

 - Acquia DAM (Widen)

-Best for managing marketing content and materials
+For managing marketing content

 - Bynder

-Best for establishing a creative workflow
+For establishing a creative workflow

 - Celoxis

-Best for advanced project cost and performance analysis
+For advanced project cost analysis

 - MarcomCentral